manosbatsis/corbeans/docs/src/main/tut/docs/faq.md

-To use Corbeans, [Partiture](https://manosbatsis.github.io/partiture/) or [Vaultaire](https://manosbatsis.github.io/vaultaire/) with Corda Enterprise, you'll have to instruct your build to replace `net.corda` dependencies with `com.r3.corda`:
+To use Corbeans, [Partiture](https://manosbatsis.github.io/partiture/) or [Vaultaire](https://manosbatsis.github.io/vaultaire/) with Corda Enterprise, you will have to update your build to [use the CE release](https://docs.corda.r3.com/app-upgrade-notes-enterprise.html).

+After switching to the appropriate corda_release_group and corda_release_version in your ext section, you can instruct your build to substitute transitive Corda OS dependencies with their CE equivalents:

 ```groovy